jacheung/ML-deployment/README.md

 ## Usage
 This usage will comprise of 4 steps:
-1. Starting MLflow server and Optuna Postgres
+1. Start MLflow server and Optuna Postgres (if your team has an MLflow server, feel free to connect to it using the .env variables)
 2. Run a training pipeline
 3. Run production pipeline
 4. Deploy the latest model for inference